Agasya27/Antibiotic_Project/README.md

 	- `CLASSIFIER_MODEL_URL` (if you don’t commit `.cbm`)
 	- `REGRESSOR_MODEL_URL` (optional)

+Also included is a `.python-version` file set to `3.11.9` which Render respects to choose the correct Python runtime.
+If you see Python 3.13 in logs, ensure your service is a Web Service and that this file is present.

 If using the blueprint, see `render.yaml` which pins Python 3.11 and sets build/start commands.

 ### Frontend Options